-This appendix addresses the potential impacts of the tentatively selected plan (TSP) on species federally listed under the Endangered Species Act (ESA) of 1973, as amended, that are known to use the types of aquatic and floodplain habitats in the proposed action area.
+This appendix addresses the potential impacts of the recommended plan on species federally listed under the Endangered Species Act (ESA) of 1973, as amended, that are known to use the types of aquatic and floodplain habitats in the proposed action area.
 Potential effects to candidate species are also discussed.
 There are no critical habitats that intersect with the proposed action area.
-The effects analyses are based on existing data, knowledge, experience, and discussions with the interagency environmental team and wildlife experts from the Non-federal sponsor (NFS) during the plan formulation stages of this study.
-USACE and the NFS, which includes stakeholders from various state and Federal wildlife agencies, formulated the measures in the TSP for the overall benefit of federally listed threatened and endangered species, Birds of Conservation Concern, and priority state listed species identified on the State Wildlife Action Plans as described throughout the main report.
+The effects analyses are based on existing data, knowledge, experience, and discussions with the interagency environmental team and wildlife experts from the non-Federal sponsor (NFS) during the plan formulation stages of this study.
+The U.S. Army Corps of Engineers (USACE) and the NFS, which includes stakeholders from various state and Federal wildlife agencies, formulated the measures in the recommended plan for the overall benefit of federally listed threatened and endangered species, Birds of Conservation Concern, and priority state listed species identified on the State Wildlife Action Plans as described throughout the main report.
 However, there is the potential for some minor temporary impacts to listed species and/or their habitats, such as minimal tree clearing for access and temporary aquatic disturbances during construction.
-Thus, the effects determination for the TSP is a may affect but not likely to adversely affect (NLAA) determination for listed species.
-Site-specific ESA surveys and associated tiered ESA consultations will be conducted for any measure in the TSP prior to implementation.
+Thus, the effects determination for the recommended plan is a may affect but not likely to adversely affect (NLAA) determination for listed species.
+Site-specific ESA surveys and associated tiered ESA consultations will be conducted for any measure in the recommended plan prior to implementation.
 Additional details on the site-specific surveys are included in the monitoring Appendix 9 (i.e., baseline monitoring) and within this appendix.
-These surveys and associated tiered ESA consultations during implementation stages will allow for time-sensitive (1-2 years) effect determinations and will incorporate any changed habitat or species presence/absence conditions, or changes in listing status that could occur at each of the measure locations included in the tentatively selected plan prior to its implementation.
-Throughout this appendix, the measures that comprise the TSP are grouped and discussed according to measure type (i.e., forest stand improvements, dike notching within secondary channels, etc.) due to the similar potential for impacts.
+These surveys and associated tiered ESA consultations during implementation stages will allow for time-sensitive (1-2 years) effect determinations and will incorporate any changed habitat or species presence/absence conditions, or changes in listing status that could occur at each of the measure locations included in the recommended plan (RP) prior to its implementation.
+Throughout this appendix, the measures that comprise the recommended plan are grouped and discussed according to measure type (i.e., forest stand improvements, dike notching within secondary channels, etc.) due to the similar potential for impacts.